-My brother used to bring home stray baby birds, he and my mother would nurse them back to health.
-And my sister who loved animals was severely allergic to fur so our Animal Family were feathered or reptilian.
+My brother used to bring home stray baby birds that he would then nurse back to health.
+And my sister who loved animals was severely allergic so our Animal Family were feathered.

 Through the years I have run into quite a few people who as children used to put milk or other things out for the cats or other animals that they loved that lived near to where they lived.

 I begin with this because most kids speak to and understand the animals.
 It is in growing up, going through adolescence, our rights of passage to the next phase of human life that people sometimes forget how to communicate with the natural world.

 This is why I begin my story of explanation with a spider.
 Many humans fear the spider who eats mosquitoes, and other insects that humans find bothersome.
 The Native Americans would say that Spider is powerful medicine, I would agree.

 And the majority of spiders in Ontario where I grew up and have spent most of my life are not poisonous and do not hurt people so there is no reason for me to be afraid of spiders.

 However many years ago I found myself with the opportunity of my dreams.
 Zalman Yanovsky, former guitarist for The Loving Spoonful and his wife Rose Richardson, who is also in spirit offered me an apartment to live in attached to their house in the country with my own studio out in the forest.
 It was a hobby farm with cats and dogs, peacocks, guinea fowl, sheep chickens/roosters and did I say out in the country And a barn where the big Spiders lived.